• Home

 So, this is for you too!

 There are 4 levels of customer expectations.
 As you think about your customers or clients, determine what you do.
-Then decide how many of these levels of customer expectations are reality as you serve your customers.
+Then, decide how many of these levels of customer expectations will be reality as you serve your customers.

 4 Levels of Customer Expectations

 In 1999, Marcus Buckingham and Curt Coffman wrote First, Break All the Rules.
-It has some great thoughts about managing and leading people, especially about the importance of focusing on people's strengths.
+There are some great thoughts about managing and leading people, especially the importance of focusing on people's strengths.
 That was the first reason I was drawn to the book.
 We use the Kolbe Index to help people work to their strengths.

 Their book (page 129) presents the Gallup organization's findings about customers.